ThomasPaillet/PTZ_Memory/README.md

 Alt + I : Retrieve jpeg picture (quality n°1) from the selected camera (control window opened) or from all cameras.

+Right click on thumbnail : Allow you to name it.

 ## Miscellaneous :
 The settings, memories and thumbnails are stored in the file « PTZ-Memory.dat ».